Bartman0/coursera-CUDA-at-scale/README.md

 ## Overview

 This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
-The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
+The goal is to utilize GPU acceleration to efficiently do edge detection of a given image, leveraging the computational power of modern GPUs.
 The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.

 ## Code Organization